Jean And David W Wallace Foundation Inc

 Reapplication Policy

 Not applicable - the foundation does not accept unsolicited applications.
-However, the foundation has demonstrated ongoing, multi-generational support for selected beneficiary organizations, suggesting that organizations in their portfolio receive continued consideration for future grants.
+However, the foundation has demonstrated ongoing, multi-generational support for selected beneficiary organisations, suggesting that organisations in their portfolio receive continued consideration for future grants.

 Application Success Factors